Gilgamech/website/www/Gillogisms.md

 1. The far end of the Columbian Expansion was the Obesity Crisis. - 2019
 1. The first is the greatest. - 2019
 1. The first one to back down from a retail conflict.
+1. The Friend Zone is for loading and unloading of junk trunk only.
+Do not park your relationship in the Friend Zone. - 2024
+1. The Giving Stone - the more of it that you give away, the more of it that you have to give away. - 2024
 1. The hammer is the gas pedal.
 I want to put the hammer down. - 2021
+1. The head looks where the neck turns - MBFGW - The referee looks where the ball is going. - Sportsball tactic to get a penalty assigned to the other team - throw the ball at the penalty so the officials can't ignore it.
 1. The hills have eyes, but only for you.
 (Valentine's day horror movie) - 2018
 1. The Immortal Hero Dies is a tired trope, like an emotional jumpscare.
+1. The Internet is a series of tubes, and each tube is full of cats.
 1. The Internet is not the real world - it's like a weird Roblox IRL Simulator.
 1. The journey is the worthier part.
 It's about becoming, and never peaking by never quite being, by always shifting the goal posts just one step beyond where you are right now.
 This keeps you on The Climb, always hungry for a new power progression to overcome.
 And keeps you in the flux of the apprentice and out of the toxicity of the master.
 1. The Judge is The House, and The House (almost) always wins.
 If The House doesn't always win, then it's a charity and not a business.
 (Is this true?)- 2023